gopaladhikari/backend/README.md

-# Express backend using typescript
+# Backend using Nodejs, Bun and mongodb

----
+In node-express branch there is backend using Nodejs, express and mongodb.

+In node-bun branch there is backend using Nodejs, bun and mongodb.